 CPC Central Committee, State Council congratulate Chinese delegation on Winter Olympics achievements

-The delegation was praised for earning glory for China and the people and making important contributions to the success of hosting the Beijing Winter Olympics.
+The delegation was praised for earning acclaim for China and the people and making important contributions to the success of hosting the Beijing Winter Olympics.

+"The motherland and people are proud of your accomplishments," the message read.

+The delegation members have demonstrated their high-spirited morale and sporting prowess as athletes in the new era at the Olympic arena, which vividly interprets the Olympic spirit and Chinese sportsmanship, it said.

 or reload the browser